notofonts/noto-docs/src/miniarticles/NotoSansShavian.md

 # Noto Sans Shavian

-Noto Sans Shavian is a sanserif design for texts in the historical Shavian script.
+Noto Sans Shavian is a sans serif design for texts in the historical Shavian script.

-Noto Sans Shavian has multiple weights, contains 53 glyphs, and supports 52 characters: Shavian.
+Noto Sans Shavian has multiple weights, contains 53 glyphs, and supports 52 characters from the Unicode block : Shavian.

 ## Supported writing systems